coatespt/cursor-twitter/SESSION_NOTES.md

 # Parameter Tune-Ups

 I am trying to find the combinations of parameters that give the best results.

-Initially trying to adjust Z minima.
-Another promising area is the size of the batches.
+There are config files with names like ptc_config_sept_27.yaml  that correspond to Z-Filters output JSON files with names like sept_27.JSON  and to SQL data in runs with names like sept_27.

+You can get a good look at the data quality wihout the AI.
+Just generate the JSON and look at it using the display program.

+Meanwhile, I am running the AI on all of the runs.
+It's less than a quarter gigabyte of disk in Postgres but it takes about 15 to 20 hours to run the AI, v about an hour or so to run Z-Filters.
+You can actually run as many ai_loaders as you want, but even one fully occupies the machine, so the total throughput is the same.

 ## Concentrating on Z Minima
 ### sept_25
 Gave a lot of busywords and clusters that don't seem all that coherent.
-It mostly had 5.0 for the Z scores.
-The batch is 50k.
+- It mostly had 5.0 for the Z scores.
+- The batch is 50k.
+- min_cluster_size: 5
+- min_busy_words_per_tweet: 3

 ### sept_26
-Adjusting most of the Z score minima to 8.0 with some of the low-number classes being 8.5.
-The batch is 50k.
+- Z score minima to 8.0 with some of the low-number classes being 8.5.
+- The batch is 50k.
+- min_cluster_size: 7
+- min_busy_words_per_tweet: 3

+### sept_27
+- Z-scores all set to 10.0
+- batch size 50K
+- min_cluster_size: 7
+- min_busy_words_per_tweet: 3

+### sept_27_b
+- Z-scores all set to 10.0,
+- batch size 25K
+- min_cluster_size: 7
+- min_busy_words_per_tweet: 3

+### sept_27_c
+- Z-scores all set to 10.0
+- batch size 25K
+- min_cluster_size: 7
+- min_busy_words_per_tweet: 5

 ## Concentrating on Batch Size and Window Size